 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials need a dedicated container.
-Our reinforced-steel lowboy roll-offs handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt—up to 10,000 pounds per load.
-The low 2-to-3-foot side walls let a skid steer or wheelbarrow roll right over the rim without breaking USDOT truck weight limits on Denver routes.
+Dense materials like concrete slab tear-out or brick demo call for a different setup.
+Our reinforced-steel Lowboy Roll-Offs handle asphalt millings and clean dirt loads up to 10,000 pounds in one trip.
+The 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim without busting USDOT truck weight limits on Denver routes.

-Heavy-debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—with no mixed wood, drywall, or trash in the container—earn the lowest per-ton rate.
-I coordinate the dumpster and manage the tonnage based on a quick call with your site super.
+Heavy-debris jobs run on weight tickets from the scale house, not by the yard; clean loads—those without mixed wood, drywall, or trash—earn the lowest per-ton rate.
+I coordinate the container delivery and manage the tonnage after a quick call with your site super to finalize the dumpster size for you.

 Tonnage Limits and Weight Overage Policy